Maksym Stepanov: Chairman of Odesa Regional State Administration

 Makysm Stepanov won an open competition for the post of governor of the Odesa region after Mikheil Saakashvili resigned and was dismissed.
 On 21 December 2016, the Cabinet approved the appointment of Stepanov as the head of the Odesa Regional State Administration.
 He officially took office on 12 January 2017.

 On the same day, Ukrainian president Petro Poroshenko stated, "I am convinced that today, my decision to appoint a person who won the competition, Maksym Stepanov as the head of the regional state administration is the right decision.
 A person with two higher education is not a new person in the Odesa Oblast, has experience as the first deputy head of the regional state administration, a person who is inclined to work here, but not to travel abroad, a person who is determined to assume clear obligations...".

 President Poroshenko dismissed Stepanov on 6 April 2019 (the decree that dismissed him did not give the reason why).
 However Stepanov refused to step down claiming that the President had exceeded his authority (according to Ukrainian law Chairman of Regional State Administrations are appointed by the President on the submission of the Cabinet of Ministers of Ukraine for the term of office of the Head of the State).
 On 10 April, the Cabinet of Ministers of Ukraine endorsed the decree on Stepanov's dismissal.
-Stepanov claimed that he was dismissed because he had not refused to paid social benefits to the local residents (the so-called "administrative resources") to help Poroshenko's changes in the 31 March 2019 Ukrainian presidential election.
+Stepanov claimed that he was dismissed because he had not refused to pay social benefits to the local residents (the so-called "administrative resources") to help Poroshenko's changes in the 31 March 2019 Ukrainian presidential election.
 Stepanov did not challenge this 10 April resignation since "The procedure is upheld."